 Program Coordinator - Intensive English, ENG009 & ENG101

-Mona Shahine is an instructor in the Department of English at LAU.
+Mona Shahine is a senior instructor of English at LAU.
 She is also program coordinator overseeing the Intensive English Program and ENG009 and ENG101.

 Her MA thesis was titled “Teacher Training Workshops.”
 Her main interests are teacher training, teaching in and evaluating intensive English programs, and teaching critical thinking.